leblancja/notem/README.md

 -t   (optional) Specify a template file to use.
 The template file will be copied, and any placeholders such as {{day}}, {{month}}, {{year}}, {{weekday}} will be replaced with current datetime info.
 -n   (optional) Specify a name for the note.
 Only applies to non-daily notes.
 Notes created with -d will ignore this flag.

-Running notem with no flags will create a new regular note in the configured REGULAR_NOTE_DIR
+Running notem with no flags will create a new regular note in the configured REGULAR_NOTES_DIR

+CONFIG

+NOTES_ROOT           path where all notes will reside REGULAR_NOTES_DIR    directory where regular (non-daily) notes will be created TEMPLATE_DIR         directory where notem will look for note templates